roomsiejones/ReadMe_Generator/SampleREADME.md

 ## Installation

-sdf
+npm -i inquirer
 ## Usage

-sdf
+It can be used to generate a README

 ## License
 This project is licensed under the mit license.

 ## Contribution

-sdf
+Sole Contributor
 ## Test

-sdf
+node index.js  no actual tests available at this time

 ## Questions
-To contact me or if any questions, please email me at jon@gmail.com.
+To contact me or if any questions, please email me at Jonathonrenaud1988@gmail.com.
-Go to https://github.com/sadf to view my github profile.
+Go to https://github.com/RoomsieJones to view my github profile.